 Community Safety and Wellbeing Plan

-The City of Victoria is developing a Community Safety and Wellbeing Plan.
-Once complete, the Plan will identify actions for the City, in collaboration with multi-sector partners, to help make the community safer and more inclusive for everyone.
+Adopted on July 3, 2025, the City's Community Safety and Wellbeing (CSWB) Plan identifies actions for the City, in collaboration with multi-sector partners, to help make the community safer and more inclusive for everyone.
+The Plan's development was guided by an 11-member Community Leaders Panel convened by Mayor Marianne Alto.

-Input from surveys, open houses/pop-ups, community dialogues and Muflehun’s comparator data will help inform the draft Community Safety and Wellbeing Plan’s recommended actions that will be presented to City Council for consideration in early 2025.
+Input from surveys, open houses/pop-ups, community dialogues and Muflehun’s comparator data informed the Community Safety and Wellbeing (CSWB) Plan’s recommended actions that were presented to City Council for consideration at the June 19, 2025 Committee of the Whole Meeting.

 Public Engagement Activities